 Adequate funding of Early Child Care Education (ECCE) programme in Nigeria will guarantee effective training for teachers in the programme.
-Ogunode, Ibidiran and Ibidiran (2021) observed thatcurriculum implementers at the level of early child education needs constant training and retraining since they are handling children.
+Ogunode, Ibidiran and Ibidiran (2021) observed that curriculum implementers at the level of early child education needs constant training and retraining since they are handling children.
 The early child education curriculum is one of the complex and difficult curriculum to implement in the classroom or playroom.
 Care giver need to upgrade their knowledge and skills regularly to be able to implement the curriculum.
 Care giver should attend conferences, trainings and workshops to improve their capacity for instruction delivery.
 Research has it that supervisors that constantly go for training and retraining programme perform better than those who are not going for training and retraining programme.
-Poor capacity development of care giver in public early child education curriculum in many public early child centers across the country.
+Poor capacity development of care giver in public early child education centers is another problem responsible for poor implementation of the early child education curriculum in many public early child centers across the country.
 This problem can be solved with adequate funding of the programme in Nigeria (Ogunode,Olaoye,; Yakubu, 2023;Ogunode, et al 2021;Osakwe, 2012).